 Wear gloves to protect your hands and to reduce pain and blisters when using tools such as hand shovels, hand spades, and knife weeders.
 The good thing is that there are several types of gardening gloves to choose from.
 Pick gardening gloves made from cotton, spandex, leather, and rubber, depending on which material you like best.

 A shovel is one of the most important tools that will help you in your gardening tasks.
 It has many purposes such as digging through the soil or using it to spread fertilizer and compost.
 You can use a shovel to dig deep holes or scoop out unwanted weeds.

-Since your shovel will be a highly-used gardening tool, invest in a high-quality one that you can count on for a long time.
-Look for a shovel that comes with improved rubber gripping, which will give more leverage and make your gardening more comfortable and easy.
+Since your shovel will be a highly used gardening tool, invest in a high-quality one that you can count on for a long time.
+Look for a shovel that comes with improved rubber gripping, which will give more leverage and make your gardening more comfortable and easier.

 A spade just like a shovel is also a critical gardening tool.
 Spades can be used for digging through compact soil, edging beds, transplanting, trenching, etc.

 Unlike the round edge of the shovel, spades come with flat rectangular edges that make it easier to trim plot edges.
 Using a spade will ensure that your garden looks cleaner.
 Invest in a stainless-steel spade that will stay smooth and never rust.

 As you go about working on your garden, you may need to move around heavy soil, debris or compost.
 A wheelbarrow is a perfect tool to help you with these kinds of gardening tasks.
 Instead of hauling debris or compost around with small pails, using a wheelbarrow will save you a lot of time and effort, making your gardening life easier.

 Since you can use a wheelbarrow to carry heavy items, make sure to choose a durable yet light wheelbarrow that is easy to maneuver even when full.